 What does investing actually mean?

-What investing is
+What investing is (conceptually)

-• building something that produces value over time
+• build something that creates long-term value

 What investing is not